Sensory-Friendly: Ripley's Aquarium in Myrtle Beach

-Two other perks to visiting Ripley’s Aquarium on May 14 is that if you have a CAN card, you get the entrance fee at a reduced price.
+Two other perks to visiting Ripley’s Aquarium during a sensory-friendly event is that if you have a CAN card, you get the entrance fee at a reduced price.
 You also get to exit the building without going through the gift store.
 Although, I must admit, this is one of the nicest gift shops I’ve ever visited.
 I am particularly fond of the plush octopus that can be switched from happy to sad with a simple flip.
 What a great tool for a child who has trouble communicating!

 So, now that you know you can visit with confidence, let’s talk about what you might see there!
 Mermaids and stingrays and fish!
 Oh!
 My!
 Yes!
 I said mermaids!
 Mermaids have been known to appear for breakfast, do a craft with the kids, tell a story to the kids and more.
 Museum admission is included in this special experience.
 Be sure to book on-line well in advance of your vacation.
 The stingrays are always making appearances in the shark tank but also in their own tank where you can hand feed them.
 Stingrays are also visible from a glass bottom boat which floats around on top of the aquarium’s largest tank!
 There are over 7500 aquatic species in this tank including Gabby the green sea turtle.
 There is a modest added cost for this but it is well worth it!
 Be sure to check on-line for their other special events such as the penguin experience.
 Ripley’s Aquarium can even help you celebrate a birthday.